Scholarly activity is an integral component of a successful academic career. Scholarly activity takes many forms including:

 - Conducting independent research

-We make sure to involve you in the sorts of research activities you’re interested in.
 You will spend at least four weeks during your fellowship participating in research.
 You can choose to become involved in a research track if you are planning a research career.

 You can elect to stay for an additional year to conduct a research project, working with a faculty mentor.
 You also participate in additional didactic class work.
 By the end of your penultimate year, you will have completed your project proposal and received Internal Review Board approval.
 The additional year is devoted exclusively to data collection, analysis, and preparation for presentation and publication.